11,774 Shares in Banco Bilbao Vizcaya Argentaria, S.A. (NYSE:BBVA) Purchased by PDS Planning Inc

 PDS Planning Inc bought a new position in shares of Banco Bilbao Vizcaya Argentaria, S.A.
 (NYSE:BBVA) in the third quarter, according to the company in its most recent filing with the SEC.
 The firm bought 11,774 shares of the bank’s stock, valued at approximately $78,000.

-Other large investors also recently modified their holdings of the company.
-JJJ Advisors Inc. grew its holdings in Banco Bilbao Vizcaya Argentaria by 31.6% during the 3rd quarter.
-JJJ Advisors Inc. now owns 7,672 shares of the bank’s stock worth $51,000 after acquiring an additional 1,842 shares during the last quarter.
+Several other institutional investors have also recently made changes to their positions in BBVA.
+JJJ Advisors Inc. increased its position in shares of Banco Bilbao Vizcaya Argentaria by 31.6% during the 3rd quarter.
+JJJ Advisors Inc. now owns 7,672 shares of the bank’s stock worth $51,000 after purchasing an additional 1,842 shares in the last quarter.
 Parallel Advisors LLC grew its holdings in Banco Bilbao Vizcaya Argentaria by 26.2% during the 2nd quarter.
 Parallel Advisors LLC now owns 8,489 shares of the bank’s stock worth $53,000 after acquiring an additional 1,763 shares during the last quarter.
-Private Capital Group LLC grew its holdings in Banco Bilbao Vizcaya Argentaria by 17.9% during the 3rd quarter.
+Private Advisor Group LLC bought a new stake in Banco Bilbao Vizcaya Argentaria during the 2nd quarter worth about $63,000.
+Northwestern Mutual Wealth Management Co. grew its holdings in Banco Bilbao Vizcaya Argentaria by 252.0% during the 2nd quarter.
+Northwestern Mutual Wealth Management Co. now owns 10,374 shares of the bank’s stock worth $65,000 after acquiring an additional 7,427 shares during the last quarter.
+Finally, Private Capital Group LLC grew its holdings in Banco Bilbao Vizcaya Argentaria by 17.9% during the 3rd quarter.
 Private Capital Group LLC now owns 9,888 shares of the bank’s stock worth $65,000 after acquiring an additional 1,504 shares during the last quarter.
-Private Advisor Group LLC bought a new stake in Banco Bilbao Vizcaya Argentaria during the 2nd quarter worth about $63,000.
-Finally, Northwestern Mutual Wealth Management Co. boosted its stake in shares of Banco Bilbao Vizcaya Argentaria by 252.0% in the 2nd quarter.
-Northwestern Mutual Wealth Management Co. now owns 10,374 shares of the bank’s stock valued at $65,000 after purchasing an additional 7,427 shares during the last quarter.
-2.41% of the stock is currently owned by hedge funds and other institutional investors.

-Several research analysts have recently issued reports on BBVA shares.
+Institutional investors and hedge funds own 2.41% of the company’s stock.

+A number of equities research analysts have commented on the stock.
+Berenberg Bank raised shares of Banco Bilbao Vizcaya Argentaria from a “sell” rating to a “hold” rating in a report on Friday, August 13th.
+Credit Suisse Group reissued a “neutral” rating on shares of Banco Bilbao Vizcaya Argentaria in a report on Monday, November 1st.
 Zacks Investment Research lowered shares of Banco Bilbao Vizcaya Argentaria from a “buy” rating to a “hold” rating in a research note on Friday, November 19th.
 Deutsche Bank Aktiengesellschaft reaffirmed a “buy” rating on shares of Banco Bilbao Vizcaya Argentaria in a research note on Monday, November 1st.
-JPMorgan Chase & Co. reaffirmed an “overweight” rating on shares of Banco Bilbao Vizcaya Argentaria in a research note on Monday, November 1st.
-Societe Generale reaffirmed a “buy” rating on shares of Banco Bilbao Vizcaya Argentaria in a research note on Tuesday, November 2nd.
-Finally, Royal Bank of Canada lifted their price objective on shares of Banco Bilbao Vizcaya Argentaria from C$6.20 to C$6.70 and gave the stock an “outperform” rating in a research note on Wednesday, November 3rd.
+Finally, UBS Group reaffirmed a “neutral” rating on shares of Banco Bilbao Vizcaya Argentaria in a research note on Monday, November 1st.
 Five research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat, the stock presently has a consensus rating of “Buy” and a consensus target price of $7.23.
+According to data from MarketBeat.com, Banco Bilbao Vizcaya Argentaria currently has a consensus rating of “Buy” and a consensus target price of $7.23.

+The company also recently disclosed a semi-annual dividend, which was paid on Wednesday, October 27th.
+Investors of record on Tuesday, October 12th were given a dividend of $0.0928 per share.
+This is a boost from Banco Bilbao Vizcaya Argentaria’s previous semi-annual dividend of $0.07.
+The ex-dividend date was Friday, October 8th.
+This represents a yield of 1.1%.
+Banco Bilbao Vizcaya Argentaria’s dividend payout ratio is currently 9.09%.

 Banco Bilbao Vizcaya Argentaria SA engages in the traditional banking businesses of retail banking, asset management, private banking, and wholesale banking.
 It operates through the following segments: Spain, the United States, Mexico, Turkey, South America, and Rest of Eurasia.
 The Spain segment includes mainly the banking and insurance business that the group carries out in Spain.